 When Biden arrived to join Poehler, it made for a cozy trio.
 After all, Biden and Poehler have a history of their own, reaching back to his cameo appearance last season on her NBC sitcom "Parks and Recreation."

 "Amy really helped me with the Secret Service," said Biden, who reported that when he had finished shooting his "Parks and Recreation" scene and was making his departure, the smitten Poehler grabbed a Secret Service agent by the lapels and demanded, "You take care of him!"

 Poehler joked that she and Biden now plan to make a film together called "Snakes on a Train."
 Then she declared that she was running for president in two years.

 But when Meyers asked Biden what his own 2016 political plans might be, he sidestepped the question.
 He said he had meant to make a major announcement on the show, but changed his mind.
-As he explained to Meyers, "Tonight's YOUR night.
-So I hope you'll invite me back."

 The premiere of "Late Night with Seth Meyers" represented the final step in NBC's talk-show turnover.